khaneliman/dotfiles/README.md

 Personal dotfiles for each of the platforms I own or have customized.
 Personal information is either redacted or encrypted with [Git-Crypt](https://github.com/AGWA/git-crypt).
 Recommend pairing my SDDM theme with this setup.
 It can be found [here](https://github.com/khaneliman/sddm-catppuccin) or directly from the AUR [here](https://aur.archlinux.org/packages/sddm-catppuccin-git).

+## I've migrated all my personal machines to use my new Nix based repo config [KhaneliNix](https://github.com/khaneliman/khanelinix) since it can manage the installation location and dependencies easier than custom scripts to manage for everything.
+This repo is basically frozen in time with the occasional submodule update and might just archive the main branch and replace the nix config in this repo.

 ## Install

 ### Clone repo